 For certain business structures, information with respect to its owners and the basic financial information of the business is publicly available.
 If confidentiality is a huge concern for owners of the business, a business structure which does not require the information of its owners and its financial information to be published will be the more favoured option.

 If you aspire for your business to grow and expand, it is likely that your business would require additional funding and capital in the future.
-It is therefore important to choose the right business vehicle which will enable you to grow and expand your business.
-Certain business vehicles will render the business with limited access to capital where the owners will have to rely on their own funds or creditworthiness to secure a loan for growing or expanding the business.
+It is therefore important to choose the right business structure which will enable you to grow and expand your business.
+Certain business structures will render the business with limited access to capital where the owners will have to rely on their own funds or creditworthiness to secure a loan for growing or expanding the business.

-Certain business vehicles do not have not a separate legal identity from its owners.
+Certain business structures do not have not a separate legal identity from its owners.
 The owners of the business are responsible for all the debts and liabilities incurred by the business and must bear all losses of the business.
 This gives rise to the risk of bankruptcy of the owners as there is no distinction between the assets of the business and the owners.

 Unincorporated structures: (i) Sole proprietorship and (ii) Partnership